Type: Temporary, Full-time

 Skills and Abilities:

-- Ability to communicate effectively in both written and oral English at all levels of the organization.
+- Ability to communicate fluently and accurately in both written and oral English.

-- Demonstrated ability to deal effectively and courteously with clientele, staff and the public who come from differing cultural and linguistic backgrounds.
+- Demonstrated ability to deal effectively and courteously with students, staff and the public who may come from differing cultural and linguistic backgrounds.

-- Ability to set and maintain boundaries with clients and manage self-care.
+- Ability to set and maintain boundaries with staff and students and manage self-care.

-Applications must include “2021-Settlement-09A” in the subject line and can be sent to: email@example.com
+Applications must include “2022-LINC-20” in the subject line and can be sent to: email@example.com

 Applicants must be eligible to work in Canada.
 We thank all applicants; however, only those shortlisted will be contacted for an interview.